steglasaurous/twitch-connector-mod/README.md

 TwitchConnectorMod.TwitchConnectorMod.SendMessage("Greetings!");
 ```

-At the moment there's no parsing of twitch emotes or other features.
-Also note that this is a VERY basic IRC client, and does not currently use Twitch Pub/Sub or any other Twitch features.
+Note that this is a VERY basic IRC client, and does not currently use Twitch Pub/Sub or any other Twitch features.